tektechnologies/SAFE-fracking-site/Project-Planning/WixSetUp.md

 - test links for all three social media
 - test get involved form on website - sends to email address
 - update text on the get involved page
+- create web page for the fracking 101 content
+- add navigation link to menu for linking to fracking 101 page